YGLChicago/codeofconduct/how-to-organize/intro_questions.md

 - Why are you here? / What are you hoping to get out of this?
 - Technology stacks? / Using or hoping to learn.
 (OR what's your favorite text editor?)
 - Fun fact about yourself.

-## Housekeeping
-- [ ] This is a coffeeshop
-  - Please respect other patrons
-  - Please buy something

 ### Slack Team
 - [ ] We have this team on [Slack](https://cacuptown.slack.com)